FBI refused White House request to knock down recent Trump-Russia stories

 The direct communications between the White House and the FBI were unusual because of decade-old restrictions on such contacts.
 Such a request from the White House is a violation of procedures that limit communications with the FBI on pending investigations.

+Late Thursday night, White House press secretary Sean Spicer objected to CNN's characterization of the White House request to the FBI.

+"We didn't try to knock the story down.
+We asked them to tell the truth," Spicer said.
+The FBI declined to comment for this story.

-The discussions between the White House and the bureau began with FBI Deputy Director Andrew McCabe and White House Chief of Staff Reince Priebus on the sidelines of a separate White House meeting the day after the stories were published, according to a U.S. law enforcement official.
+The discussions between the White House and the bureau began with FBI Deputy Director Andrew McCabe and White House Chief of Staff Reince Priebus on the sidelines of a separate White House meeting the day after the stories were published, according to a US law enforcement official.

 The White House initially disputed that account, saying that McCabe called Priebus early that morning and said The New York Times story vastly overstates what the FBI knows about the contacts.

-Note: UPDATED: This story has been updated to reflect new information and comment from the White House.